 This is just a long way of saying that Margarita’s approach worked.
 If you want to use a secured credit card to build your credit score, just use it every month for a $10 charge.
 And pay that balance in full and on time.
 As a result, your score should improve.

 How to select the best secured credit card

 Our top choice is the Discover it® Secured.

 How the Discover it® Secured works

-Cashback rewards: In this cashback program, you earn 2% cash back at restaurants or gas stations on up to $1,000 in combined purchases each quarter and 1% cash back on all other purchases.
+Cashback rewards: In this cashback program, you earn 2% cash back at Gas stations and Restaurants on up to $1,000 in combined purchases each quarter.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.

 The cashback match.
 The Discover it® Secured has a new cardmember bonus where Discover automatically matches all the cash back you’ve earned at the end of your first year.
 The cashback rate is great in general, as few secured cards have rewards, and it’s primarily beneficial for people who typically spend on gas and dining.
 The cashback match you receive is unique because there is no minimum spending requirement for you to earn the additional cash back.
 Most cards set a three-month time period and minimum spend for you to earn a new cardmember bonus, but not Discover.

 Upgrading from a secured card to a traditional, unsecured card